bruvellu/multiview-tutorial/multiview-tutorial.md

 :::

-- We can even compare this fused dataset with one single view of the original dataset.
+We can even compare this fused dataset with one of the views of the original dataset.

 - Drag and drop the CZI file, select the first view only to import, and put the stacks side-by-side for a comparison slice by slice

 ![](media/98-fuse-versus.png)

+Note how the missing data in the single view is nicely present in the fused dataset.

 ## References